Don DeLillo: 1990s

-DeLillo later expressed surprise at Underworlds success.
+DeLillo later expressed surprise at Underworld's success.
 In 2007, he remarked: "When I finished with Underworld, I didn't really have any all-too-great hopes, to be honest.
 It's some pretty complicated stuff: 800 pages, more than 100 different characters—who's going to be interested in that?"
 After rereading it in 2010, over ten years after its publication, DeLillo said that rereading it "made me wonder whether I would be capable of that kind of writing now—the range and scope of it.
 There are certain parts of the book where the exuberance, the extravagance, I don't know, the overindulgence....There are city scenes in New York that seem to transcend reality in a certain way."